rmanyari/docker-heimdal/README.md

-# docker-heimdal
+# Docker-Heimdal
-Heimdal base docker image
+Docker image with a *very* simplistic heimdal installation.
+Meant to be used in testing environments only (WIP).